 Schedule I drugs have a high potential for abuse and no accepted medical use, and include heroin and LSD.

 Schedule II drugs have a high potential for abuse and severe dependence, but have a currently accepted medical use.
-Schedule II drugs include PCP, cocaine, methadone, and methamphetamine.
+Schedule II drugs include fentanyl, PCP, cocaine, methadone, methamphetamine, and codeine.

 Schedule III drugs have less potential for abuse than Schedule II drugs, a potential for moderate dependency and an accepted medical use.
-Anabolic steroids and codeine fall into this category.
+Anabolic steroids and buprenorphine fall into this category.